newrelic/newrelic-agent-init-container/README.md

 ## Image Tagging Conventions

 Agent versions at New Relic either follow [semver](https://semver.org/) (eg. `1.2.3`) or may contain an additional build number (eg. `1.2.3.99`).
-An example table below shows what Python Agent version would be pulled from various tags.
+The example table below shows what Python Agent version would be pulled from various tags.

 | Image Tag  | Agent Version                                                 |
 |------------|---------------------------------------------------------------|